patrickvorgers/SPC/README.md

     <li>Energy Savings: Reduce electricity consumption by only running your pump when necessary.</li>
     <li>Home Automation Integration: Seamlessly integrate with Home Assistant or other automation systems for remote control.</li>
     <li>Easy Installation: Simple setup ensures you can start saving in no time.</li>
+    <li>Temperature based activation but also on external state triggers.</li>
 </ul>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>